chestnutKugelblitz/teradici/readme.md

 PASSED (errors=0)
 ```
 List of tests:
-* test_regions (functional test), show list of regions)
+* test_regions (functional test), show list of regions
-* test_images (functional test), check using regex, if it returns suitable image for selected region)
+* test_images (functional test), check using regex, if it returns suitable image for the selected region
-* test_networks (functional test), check using regex, if it returns suitable subnet for selected region)
+* test_networks (functional test), check using regex, if it returns suitable subnet for the selected region
-* test_instances (integrational/performance test), check if speed for default t2.micro instances will be good enough)
-* test_instances (integrational/performance test), check if speed for default t2.micro instances will be good enough)
+* test_instances (integrational/performance test), check if speed for default t2.micro instances will be good enough
-* test_cpu (integrational/performance test), check if speed for custom m5.large instances with 1 vCPU will be good enough)
+* test_cpu (integrational/performance test), check if speed for custom m5.large instances with 1 vCPU will be good enough
 * test_standard_deviation(end-to-end/performance test) - **the most interesting test**, probably can be useful in the real
-cases, like check the standard deviation in the array of set of speeds results for the subnet/AZ
+cases, like check the standard deviation for the array of speed test results for the subnet/AZ

 ## Architecture